Work out SMARTER, NOT HARDER with a SuperSlow® Workout

 It is a method that best fits the definition of complete exercise.

 It is beneficial for rehabilitation, strength, weight loss, and general exercise.

-This is a very effective way of strength training in a minimum of time.
+This is one of the safest, most effective way of strength training in a minimum of time.

-This can be done with free weights, body weight, human resistance or resistance bands.
+This can be done with free weights, body weight, human resistance or resistance bands, but preferably with machines.

 It is an intense 30 minutes workout of strength training.

 Great for people of all ages who want to stay injury free.